Availability and Referrals

 Click here for an extensive Toronto Queer and Trans therapist listing.

-If this is an emergency, you might want to contact The Gerstein Centre, a community-based, 24 hour crisis centre.
+If this is an emergency, contact The Gerstein Centre, a community-based, 24 hour crisis centre.

 Here are low-cost therapy options through Toronto Institute of Relational Therapy and Affordable Counselling and the Gestalt Institute.
 You might also want to check out Jaya Health’s by-donation community clinic.